-Your attendance at orientation is required and thus it is considered the first day of your residency training program.
-You can't take it as a vacation day.
+Your attendance at orientation is required on the first working day in July, and thus it is considered the first day of your residency training program.
+You may not take it as a vacation day.

 You will receive an e-mail with more information closer to the date of the orientation.

 You will be sent documents via e-mail regarding application for licensure with the College of Physicians & Surgeons of Saskatchewan (CPSS), including instructions from CPSS on what is required.
-If you do not receive the documents, contact Reola Mathieu in the PGME office at 306-966-5557 or by email If you have questions on how to complete the forms or send the information to CPSS, contact CPSS at 306-244-7355 or by email.
+If you do not receive the documents, contact Audrey Kincaid in the PGME office at 306-966-5536 or by email If you have questions on how to complete the forms or send the information to CPSS, contact CPSS at 306-244-7355 or by email.
 Please start the application process as soon as possible with CPSS.